Having a baby flips many partnerships upside down. With some pre-planning and communication, that ride can feel less hectic and more.

 For many couples, what can be lost, or at least temporarily misplaced, is the reason this tiny person is even here: the love, respect, and partnership of the two people that created and brought them into this world in the first place.

 But don’t worry; the couple’s communication tips and conversation points in the guide below will help you clear some more considerable hurdles before the baby arrives.

 Creating a fluid plan and establishing open communication upfront can make the difference in feelings of frustration and loneliness and support and partnership.

-Use the below Partnership Planning Guide to initiate some of the critical conversations before you’re in the thick of it and it feels too late.
+Use the Partnership Planning Guide below to initiate some critical conversations before you’re in the thick of it, and it feels too late.